 Observer selection bias – a statistics term that basically means data is limited by where and when observers are available.
 The effect of this with birds is we can be led to assume there are higher numbers around cities, when really that’s probably not true.
 It only looks that way because there’s exponentially more birders near cities than in low population rural counties, so there’s more reports of everything, both common and uncommon birds.

-There could be five times more Zone-tailed Hawks in the Trans-Pecos region of west Texas than in Central Texas, but an eBird range map shows more reported hawks within 150 miles west of San Antonio and Austin than anywhere else in the state.
-Is that really where most Zone-tails are in Texas?
+Reported sightings show more Zone-tailed Hawks within 150 miles west of San Antonio and Austin than anywhere else in the state.
+Is that really where most Zone-tails are?
 Maybe.
 But there sure are more birders there than further west, so that’s where the reports are coming from.

 The truth about Zone-tailed Hawks is our knowledge of their distribution and life habits are limited.
 They are definitely an understudied species.
 In fact, only one major published research paper exists on this species in Texas, which is by Matteson and Reily in 1981.
 Distribution throughout their range seems to be spotty and localized, and they are considered uncommon everywhere in their range.